piglatiao/Jailbreaks/OpenAI/ChatGPT/4.1-mini/README.md

 Last updated June 8
+Edit: Under construction.
+Did they change how free accounts work?
+I was testing this and it never forced me off 4o until hitting an hour limit - it wouldn't let me send ANY requests at that point.
 ## Basic how to use
+0. This only works well on 4.1-mini.
+If you don't understand how free accounts operate with 4o and 4.1-mini, the "Optional" setup is mandatory.
-Paste the prompt in chat
+1. Paste the prompt in chat

+If you're ever refused, regenerate (with 4.1-mini).
+4o will usually refuse the prompt (unless you have done Optional setup).
+It works much better on 4.1-mini.

 ## Extra info
-This jailbreak is primarily for free users.
-I recommend subscribers use my GPTs or 4.1 setup: https://www.reddit.com/r/ChatGPTNSFW/comments/1eou8r0/jailbroken_erotica_gpt/
+This jailbreak is primarily for free users who run out of 4o frequently.
+If you tend to not run out of 4o or are subscribed, I recommend my GPTs or 4.1 setup: https://www.reddit.com/r/ChatGPTNSFW/comments/1eou8r0/jailbroken_erotica_gpt/

 Every 30K tokens or so (~22.5K+ words), the jailbreak prompt will fall out of context.
 Only $200 Pro sub gets more than that.
 Feel free to re-paste it (or use Optional setup)